Introduction

 Teaching

-I teach English literature from the Anglo-Saxon period up to the sixteenth century.
-I also regularly teach the history, theory and use of the English language.
+I teach English literature from the early medieval period up to the sixteenth century as well as regularly teaching the history, theory and use of the English language.

 Research